-\ASEAN Coordinating Council is comprised of ASEAN Foreign imilisters and interest at least twice a year.
-It is a coordinating and implementation body,
+ASEAN Coordinating Council is comprised of ASEAN Foreign Ministers and meets at least twice a year.
+It is a coordinating and implementation body.

-\Back Community Council - chaired by the appropriate Minister - meets at least twice a year.
-It is a coordinating and implementation body,
+Sean Coordinating Council is comprised of ASEAN Foreign Minister - meets at least twice a year.
+It is a coordinating and implementation body.

-\ASEAN Sectoral Ministerial Body is comprised of the relevant ministers of specific sectors and implements agreements and decisions from the ASEAN Summit.
-Each Sectoral Ministerial Body has its relevant senior officials and subsidiary bodies that assist its work.
+SEAN Sectoral Ministerial Body is comprised of the relevant ministers of specific sectors and implements agreements and decisions from the ASEAN Semunit.
+Each Sectoral Ministerial Body has its relevant senior officials and subsidiary bodies that acts its work.